Automated Patch Assessment for Program Repair at Scale: Experimental Results

 We have executed 30 runs of DiffTGen over $D_{correct}$.
 DiffTGen identifies 2 patches as overfitting, which were both misclassified as correct (\textit{patch2-Lang-51-Jaid} and \textit {patch1-Math-73-JGenProg2015}).
 Recall that RGT patch assessment identifies in total 10 misclassified patches, including the 2 mentioned patches found by DiffTGen.
 This shows that RGT is more effective than DiffTGen.

-Per the core algorithm of DiffTGen and its implementation, DiffTGen can only handle category $D_{assert}$ of behavioral difference (value difference in assertion).
+Per the core algorithm of DiffTGen and its implementation, DiffTGen can only handle category $D_{assert}$ of behavioral difference (value difference in the assertion).
 However, DiffTGen fails to identify another two misclassified patches also found by RGT of $D_{assert}$ category: \textit{patch1-Lang-58-Nopol2015} and \textit {patch1-Lang-41-SimFix}.
 Because DiffTGen fails to sample an input that differentiates the instrumented buggy and human-written patched programs, while our RGT assessment does not require those instrumented programs.

 Further, we have performed 30 executions of RGT tests and DiffTGen over the whole 381 patches from $D_{overfitting}$. $RGT_{Evosuite2019}$ yields \numprint{7923} test failures and $RGT_{Randoop2019}$ yields \numprint{65819} test failures.
-Specifically, $RGT_{Evosuite2019}$ identifies 248 overfitting patches and $RGT_{Randoop2019}$ identifies 118 overfitting patches, and together they identifies 274 overfitting patches.
+Specifically, $RGT_{Evosuite2019}$ identifies 248 overfitting patches and $RGT_{Randoop2019}$ identifies 118 overfitting patches, and together they identify 274 overfitting patches (\#F6).
 DiffTGen identifies 143/381 overfitting patches.
-Our experiment provides two implications: (1) RGT patch assessment improves over DiffTGen, and (2) For RGT patch assessment, Evosuite outperforms Randoop in sampling inputs that differentiate program behaviors by 210\% (248/118), but consider these two techniques together can maximize the effectiveness of overfitting patches identification.
+Our experiment provides two implications: (1) RGT patch assessment improves over DiffTGen, and (2) For RGT patch assessment, Evosuite outperforms Randoop in sampling inputs that differentiate program behaviors by 210\% (248/118), but consider these two techniques together can maximize the effectiveness of overfitting patches identification (\#F7).

 \autoref{fig-rq3} shows the number of overfitting patches in $D_{overfitting}$ dataset identified by RGT assessment and DiffTGen.
 RGT gives better results than DiffTGen for all Defects4J projects.
-An outlier case is Closure, we can see that the effectiveness is low, both for RGT (9/37) and for DiffTGen (0/37).
-After analysis, the reason is that Closure has a majority of private methods and third-party APIs.
-As a result, the considered automatic test generators are ineffective in sampling good inputs.
+An outlier case is the Closure project, for which we see that the assessment effectiveness is low, both for RGT (9/37) and for DiffTGen (0/37).
+This is consistent with the results as shown in \autoref{fig:coverage}: RGT tests generated for the Closure project have the lowest coverage.
+As a result, the sampled RGT tests are less effective in exposing behavioral differences in the Closure project.